jessevang/UnifiedExperienceSystem/README.md

 Step 4: Use Case for this API
 Once you've accessed the API, you can:

-    Set XP for Skills or Abilities
-    Get Ability Levels to perform certain actions in Mod
+    Set XP for Skills or Abilities for your mod or other's mod that are registered Get Ability Levels to perform what your mod offers.